calmm-js/bacon.atom/README.md

 Aside from having `modify`, `set` and `lens` methods, an Atom is like a Bacon property.
 Furthermore, because an Atom effectively always has a value, it is possible to get the value of an Atom synchronously.
-So, for convenience an Atom also has a slow, but synchronous, `get` method.
-Use of `get` is discouraged: prefer to depend on an atom as you would
+So, for convenience, an Atom also has a slow, but synchronous, `get` method.
+Use of `get` is
-[with any other observable](https://github.com/baconjs/bacon.js/#latest-value-of-property-or-eventstream) whenever possible.
+discouraged: prefer to depend on an atom as you would [with any other observable](https://github.com/baconjs/bacon.js/#latest-value-of-property-or-eventstream) whenever possible.